 How Much Does Cloud Gaming Cost?

-Cloud gaming is relatively inexpensive.
+Cloud gaming is relatively inexpensive in relation to the content you get.
 Access to hundreds of games per month for a fixed flat rate is no higher than Netflix & Co.

 Although there are gradations and upgrade options in detail, all cloud gaming offers are between 5 and 15 dollars.
-In addition, the providers differ with the services included in the service and contract details, such as cancellation periods and technical limitations.
+In addition, the providers differ in the featured and content included in the service.
+Furthermore, there a slight differences within the contract details, such as cancellation periods and technical limitations.

 Costs per Month